 There are 85 cannabinoids exclusively, however, CBD (an abbreviation for cannabidiol) is perhaps one of the most abundant and well studied chemical compounds found in hemp oil.
-Despite the multitude of CBD research studies conducted on lab rats and through polling, the rigorous research necessary to satisfy the scientific community is still lacking.
+Despite the multitude of CBD research studies conducted on lab rats and through polling, the rigorous research necessary to satisfy the scientific community and regulatory bodies is still lacking.
 Research clearly demonstrating how CBD interacts with other drugs is one of the most important pieces of information needed by medical doctors to properly assess their patients’ medical conditions and where an all-natural CBD product fits in.
 Many people argue that the research is simply taking too long.

 Of course, it would be unfair to say the foot-dragging is entirely unwarranted.
 The FDA has been conducting research to determine the potential health benefits of CBD, along with any drawbacks.
 It still does not recognized the cannabis plant as medicine, despite the fact that two FDA-approved medications exist containing cannabinoid chemicals in pill form.
 The reason for this is mainly that not enough large-scale clinical trials have been conducted to prove that the benefits outweigh the potential risks.

 While it’s a fact that CBD does not give people the so-called “high” cannabis is infamous for, it’s possible that it may interact with some medications reinforcing or inhibiting their action.
 In other words, CBD may amplify or decrease some prescription medication effectiveness.
 No matter the reason, if you are taking prescription medications and are considering trying CBD, this may be one of the most important things to keep in mind.